skagedal/mmongo/README.md

     mmongo

-On a deployed mongo instance:
+To open up a mongo shell On a deployed Meteor instance:

     mmongo example.meteor.com